christopherkobayashi/tapclean/docs/adding_new_scanners.md

 Data
 ----
 Data is usually a continuous sequence of bytes but sometimes it was splitted into sub-blocks inside the same turbo chunk, separated by a checksum value for each sub-block.
 In the latter case there's usually a checksum byte every each 256 bytes of data.
 So that the *search* section must take into account the overhead produced by those checksums that results in a data section inside the chunk longer than data size.
-Turbo loaders that use sub-blocks, among the others: Accolade and Ocean new 4.
+Turbo loaders that use sub-blocks, among the others: "Accolade" and "New Ocean Tape 4".
 An example of the overhead calculation is provided below, from the accolade.c scanner.
 ```c
 /* Compute size */
 x = e - s + 1;